mohibullahkamal/DataStructures-Algorithm/README.md

 # **PracticeAlgo**
 #### I practice Data Structures and Algorithms in Javascript(ES5/ES6) regularly, to keep my logical coding skills sound.
 I use Jest(JS testing) to test my code for bugs, and always seek to have more than one approach to given problem.

+# **PracticeAlgo**
+#### I practice Data Structures and Algorithms in Javascript(ES5/ES6) regularly, to keep my logical coding skills sound.
+I use Jest(JS testing) to test my code for bugs, and always seek to have more than one approach to given problem.

 ---
 ## *12. Enter the Matrix Spiral*
 Write a function that accepts an integer N